 6 Top Outbound Contact Center Automation Tools and Technologies

 Autodialer software is the foundation of automated, efficient call center operations.
-This software automatically places calls using an operation’s database of contacts, with the goal of connecting agents with more prospects or customers.
+This call center automation software automatically places calls using an operation’s database of contacts, with the goal of connecting agents with more prospects or customers.

 However, while automatic dialing is the key function of an autodialer, it is the multiple supporting features available that will help manage call center performance and improve ROI.
 And as we’ll see below, many of these features can introduce further degrees of automation—and even greater efficiency—at your call center.